 The Good Food Awards rely on the expertise of the snacks community to create the tasting, determine judges and set standards for the category.
 Read on to learn who has been integral to building the category, as well as what the snacks standard are and who will be judging this year.

 Sally Rogers worked in finance and consulting for a decade before deciding to leave her corporate career and chase her passion: connecting with people around making better food choices.
 Sally went on to start two companies (Nibble, a healthy snacking company, and The Pickle, an editorial), and is currently working on Parsnip, a matchmaking company for consumer brands (including tasty and good food and beverage!).
-She is on the Slow Food San Francisco Board and the Advisory Board of the Good Food Foundation.
+She is on the Advisory Board of the Good Food Foundation.

 In order to be eligible for a Good Food Award, snacks entries must meet the following standards: